AI and Creativity: Collaboration, Not Replacement

 Final Thought: It’s Still About People

 Design exists to serve people.
-And people aren’t always logical.
-They’re messy, emotional, layered.
+And people are not always logical.
+They are messy, emotional, layered.
 They respond to meaning, not just visuals.
-They’re moved by stories, challenged by ideas, and comforted by brands that feel familiar yet inspiring.
-That’s not something a machine can replicate.
+They are moved by stories, challenged by ideas, and comforted by brands that feel familiar yet inspiring.
+That is not something a machine can replicate.

-As creatives, we should embrace AI—not fear it.
-Use it to expand what’s possible.
-Let it speed up the process, offer new ways of thinking, and push your boundaries.
-But don’t forget that the magic still comes from you: the human behind the screen, with lived experience, cultural understanding, and a point of view.
+As creatives, we should embrace AI, not fear it.
+Use it to expand what is possible.
+Let it speed up the process, offer new ways of thinking, and push boundaries.
+But do not forget that the magic still comes from you.
+The human behind the screen, with lived experience, cultural understanding, and a point of view.

 AI can assist.
 But only people can create meaning.